camilla-cs/TERMINALAPP_T1A3/README.md

 ## Implementation plan:
 Trello has been used to keep track of the application's development.
 I divided the tasks by each feature I wanted to be implemented.
+The deadline is set on 5 May, the day of the assignment's submission, and the list of features are checked as I complete writing the code for them.

 --> screenshots